erestrep/erestrep.github.io/_positions/m2-cluster-consensus.md

 giscus_comments: true
 ---

-**Short abstract:** The goal of this Master Thesis is to setup an experimental testbed for a heterogeneous multi-robot system and to design and analyse distributed control laws to achieve autonomous formation of clusters in a group of heterogeneous mobile robots.
+**Short abstract:** The goal of this Master Thesis is to setup an experimental testbed for a heterogeneous multi-robot system and to design and analyse distributed control laws to achieve autonomous formation of clusters in a group of heterogeneous mobile robots in order to perform measurement and sensing of electromagnetic radiation (dosimetry).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">